 Passiflora foetida is a passion flower species belonging to the Passifloraceae plant family.
 It is native to South America, Central America, Mexico, the southwestern United States, and the Caribbean.
 The flowers are highly unusual and alluring, with distinct layers of white ray florets and petioles around purplish centers.
 Although beautiful to behold, their leaves (if disturbed) do emit a somewhat pungent odor, which has earned the plant the name “stinking passionflower.”

 53. Queen Anne’s Lace (Daucus carota)

-Camellia is a genus of small, flowering, evergreen trees and shrubs that belongs to the Theaceae (tea) plant family.
+Camellia is a genus of small, flowering, evergreen trees and shrubs that belong to the Theaceae (tea) plant family.
 The exact number of species accepted in the genus is contested.
 Currently, it’s between 100 to 300.
-With about 3,000 hybrids, the genus offers a wide variety of foliage and flowers that bloom in shades of white, pink, and red.
+With about 3,000 hybrids, the genus offers various foliage and flowers that bloom in white, pink, and red shades.
 Camellias are native to eastern and southern Asia.
-They are cultivated both for their beautiful flowers and also for their leaves that are used to make tea.
+They are cultivated both for their beautiful flowers and their leaves used to make tea.

 55. Tuberose (Agave amica)

-Native to Mexico, Agave amica is an herbaceous, flowering, perennial plant that belongs to the Asparagaceae (asparagus) plant family.
+Native to Mexico, Agave amica is an herbaceous, flowering, perennial plant belonging to the Asparagaceae (asparagus) family.
 The plants grow from a tuberous root system and produce tall, thin stalks from which cone-shaped racemes of trumpet-shaped flowers blossom.

 57. Sweet Alyssum (Lobularia maritima)